 Please do send me some feedback what you think.
 And if you have more, or different, ideas to how we should make the best, most sensible and most intelligent move.

-You can post a comment below.
-And if you’d rather contact me directly, write your message right here:
+» You can post a comment below.
+And if you’d rather contact me directly, send a message here

 “Never underestimate the individuals’ ability to change the world”

 ~ Mahatma Gandhi<

 “We are going to win because we don’t understand politics.
 We are going to win because we don’t play their dirty games.
 We are going to win because we don’t have a party political agenda.
 We are going to win because the tears that come from our eyes actually come from our hearts.
 We are going to win because we have dreams, and we’re willing to stand up for those dreams.”

 ~ Wael Ghonim — who set up one of the Facebook groups behind the Tahrir Square revolution in Cairo in 2012.
 “He got thrown in jail for it, but I have his words tattooed on my brain,” said Bono in a TED-presentation in February 2013 as he quoted him.
 “Wael is right,” Bono added: “We’re going to win if we work together as one, because the power of the people is so much stronger than the people in power.”

 Astronauts have a unique perspective of the world because they have seen it from the outside, looking in.
 Would we be better off, as a society, if we all had a chance to look at the Earth from that perspective?

 “After having watched the video below, I think so,” wrote sustainability blogger Jocelyn Plourde in Canada.

 “We have to start acting like as one species with one destiny.
 We are not going to survive if we don’t do that.”